 4. Define a portfolio goal and strategy

 After assessing your risk tolerance, it is time to define the goals for your portfolio; this will help you decide on an investing strategy.
-For a conservative portfolio designed to primarily protect your assets from inflation, a mix of treasuries, corporate bonds, and defensive stocks ETFs might be a good choice.
+A mix of treasuries, corporate bonds, and defensive stocks ETFs might be a good choice for a conservative portfolio designed primarily to protect your assets from inflation.

 Once you have the goal, you can decide what type of portfolio you want.
 If your goal is capital growth, a portfolio of growth stocks could serve your needs.
 If a steady income is your goal, a dividend portfolio will meet your needs.
-If you are building long-term wealth for retirement, a mix of value, growth, and ETF investing might be suitable.
+A mix of value, growth, and ETF investing might be suitable if you build long-term retirement wealth.
 Finally, active day trading and 100% growth stock portfolios are the most aggressive and risky strategies.

-The table below enables you to associate potential portfolio investing strategies with your portfolio goal and risk tolerance.
+The table below lets you associate potential portfolio investing strategies with your portfolio goal and risk tolerance.

 Portfolio Goal | Risk Tolerance | Portfolio Strategy |